rossta/rossta.github.com/source/blog/2019-01-01-reasons-to-choose-vue.js-in-2019.html.md

 ---
-title: Reasons to choose Vue.js in 2019
+title: Eight reasons to choose Vue.js in 2019
 author: Ross Kaffenberger
 published: false
-summary: Reasons to choose Vue.js in 2019
+summary: i.e., Because it's so darn fun
-description: Reasons to choose Vue.js in 2019
+description: This post describes a bunch of reasons why developers might enjoy choosing Vue.js as the next JavaScript framework to learn in the coming year.
 pull_image: 'blog/stock/john-moeses-bauan-skyline-unsplash.jpg'
 pull_image_caption: Photo by John Moeses Bauan on Unsplash
 series: